dpcairns/jellybeans-full-stack/README.md

-e ## Make a full-stack 'list of things' -- list of jellybeans
+## Make a full-stack 'list of things' -- list of jellybeans

 ## Get jellybeans into the database
 1) `npx create-alchemy-sql-be jellybeans` to start the project